Radio Gol

 Luis Abraham: "We need to protect the points we've got"

-At a crucial moment for Colón, where the margin for error is minimal and the pressure multiplies, key figures from the leadership and political spheres participated in a meeting this Wednesday with the coaching staff and players at the Hotel de Campo.
+At a decisive moment for Colón, where the margin for error is minimal and the pressure is mounting, key figures from the club’s management and political spheres took part in a meeting this Wednesday with the coaching staff and players at the Hotel de Campo.

-One of those who spoke and then shared his vision was Gustavo Abraham, who conveyed calmness, commitment, and a firm conviction ahead of Sunday's match in Santa Fe against Morón.
+One of those who spoke and later shared his perspective was Gustavo Abraham, who conveyed calmness, commitment, and a firm conviction ahead of Sunday’s match in Santa Fe against Morón.

-“It was a meeting as we expected.
+“It was a meeting just as we expected.
 Very clear.
 We told the players everything the fans have been asking for.
-Nothing was held back, but we also understood that it's not the time for vehemence.
-Calmness is needed because we still have time to turn things around, and the players are confident that on Sunday this will change,” he said.
+Nothing was held back, but we also understood that this is not a time for vehemence.
+Calm is needed, because there’s still time to turn things around and the players are confident that on Sunday this will change,” he said.

-During the discussion, various topics were addressed, from sports to institutional matters.
-Abraham confirmed that doubts about the economic situation were cleared up: “It was made clear that there are no debts.
-And a possible financial reward was also discussed, but the players were upset with that proposal.
-And I think that's perfect.
-Because it speaks of self-respect, of being committed with sporting pride.”
+Several topics were discussed during the meeting, ranging from sports to institutional matters.
+Abraham confirmed that doubts about the financial situation were cleared up: “It was made clear that there are no debts.
+That was clarified.
+There was also talk of a possible financial bonus, but the players were bothered by that proposal.
+And I think that’s perfect.
+Because it shows self-respect, that they are motivated by sporting pride.”

-It was also proposed to advance the team's concentration as a gesture of commitment and absolute focus on the match against Morón: “I always say that football is not for fools.
-Contributions can also be made from the outside.
-That's why a lot of work is being done on security and logistics, so the stadium can be a celebration and there are no sanctions that complicate the sports aspect.
-The entry of instruments, which add a boost to the cheering, has been allowed.
-It's a whole package.”
+It was also proposed to bring forward the team’s concentration as a gesture of commitment and absolute focus on the match against Morón: “I always say football isn’t for fools.
+You can contribute from the outside as well.
+That’s why a lot of work is being done on security and logistics, so that the stadium is a celebration and there are no sanctions that could complicate things on the sporting side.
+The entry of instruments was approved, which adds an extra boost to the cheering.
+It’s all part of it.”

-In that sense, he emphasized that Colón cannot afford more upsets: “We have to protect the points we have.
+In that sense, he emphasized that Colón cannot afford any more setbacks: “We have to protect the points we have.
 A sanction due to incidents would be an unnecessary blow.
-The match must be played on the field and driven from the stands.”
+The match has to be played on the field and pushed from the stands.”

-Regarding strictly football matters, Abraham also pointed out a concern that is already visible to everyone: “A lot of work is being done on the physical aspect, but we have a real problem: we fall apart in the second halves.
-That has repercussions and conditions us.
-Although at this point, it's more about the mental aspect... and getting the ball in.”
+Regarding strictly football matters, Abraham also pointed out a concern that is now visible to everyone: “A lot of work is being done on the physical side, but we have a real problem: we fall apart in the second halves.
+That has an impact and is a limiting factor.
+Although at this stage, it’s more of a mental issue… and about getting the ball in.”

-He concluded his statement with a forceful phrase, one that leaves no room for ambiguity: “This story ends on Sunday.
+He ended his statement with a forceful phrase, one that leaves no room for ambiguity: “This story ends on Sunday.
 We are convinced.
-We are not thinking about Monday if things don't go well.
-This weekend has to conclude all of this.”
+We’re not thinking about Monday if things don’t go our way.
+This weekend, all of this has to come to an end.”

 This article was translated into English by Artificial Intelligence.
 You can read the original version in 🇪🇸 here.